maxsanttos/maxsanttos/README.md

 **I'm Max Santtos**

-* I live Brazil, Itapetinga Bahia :brazil: :sunglasses:
+* I live Brazil, Itapetinga :brazil: :sunglasses:
 * I'm a software engineering student :man_technologist:
 * Just a boy who loves programming
 * I have been learnig more about Javascript